shrikan/DataEngineeringAssignment/README.md

 **Data Engineering Assignment:**

-Assignment is abount gathering data from various sources in the company, enrich the collected data and deliver it to stakeholders.
+Assignment is about gathering data from various sources in the company, enrich the collected data and deliver it to stakeholders.

 **Requirements:**